LovetheFrogs/PyCircTools/README.md

 <a name="about"></a>
 ## About

-CTools is software developed by LovetheFrogs and licensed under GPL-3.0 license.
+PyCircTools is software developed by LovetheFrogs and licensed under GPL-3.0 license.